 By investing in user experiences, you’ll be well on your way to crafting a more engaging digital strategy that delights visitors and converts them into leads.

-1. Research, research, research.
+1. Research, Research, Research.

 UX design can be a long iterative process, so be prepared to fail and pivot.
-For a smooth, strategic design process, we recommend conducting user research to get to know the pain points and desires of your ideal clients.
+For a smoother, strategic design process, we recommend conducting user research to get to know the pain points and desires of your ideal clients.
 To do this, start by interviewing current and prospective visitors.

-2. Clear Navigation
+2. Build a Clear Navigation

 As humans, we desire clarity.
 What am I doing here?
 And, where am I going?
 Clear navigation simplifies your visitors’ experience by guiding them toward meaningful actions.